dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:6-8 %}

-{% aside 'Additional injection options' %}
-`Injectors` are capable of injecting more than just properties into a widget.
-A `getChildren` mapping function can also be provided to the `Container`, allowing children to be injected into the widget as well.
-Just like the `getProperties` function, the `getChildren` function will receive the children from the parent widget and the injector.
-It then returns the final array of children that will be provided to the contained widget.
-{% endaside %}

 The `getProperties` function receives two parameters.
-The first is the `payload` of the `injector` instance.
-For the demo application this is the data passed when creating the `ApplicationContext`.
+The first is the `payload` of the `injector` instance returned by the `injector`s `get()` method.
+For the demo application this is the instance of the `ApplicationContext` returned when we override the base `Injector` classes default `get()` method to return itself.
 The second is the `properties` that have been passed to the container via the normal mechanism, `w(Container, properties)`.
 The properties will implement the properties interface defined by the wrapped widget (for example `WorkerContainerProperties`).
 The `getProperties` function must then return an object that holds the properties that will be passed to the widget itself.
 In this example, we are ignoring the properties provided by the parent and returning the `workerData` stored by the `ApplicationContext`.
 More advanced use cases where both sources are used to generate the properties are also possible.

 {% instruction 'Finish the `WorkerContainerContainer` by adding the following code.' %}